RoyalIcing/RoyalIcing/2023/an-idea-for-figures-in-markdown.md

 ## Unanswered questions:

 - How to support adding links?
-Is the image wrapped in a link, the text within the caption, or the entire `<a href="…"><figure>…</a>`?
+Is the image wrapped in a link, the text within the caption, or the entire `<a href="…"><figure>…</a>` is wrapped in a link?
 - How to support multiple articles on the same page that each have a `id="figure-1"`?
 How does Markdown currently handle this with footnote links?
 - Backwards compatibility.
 Currently writing `!42[text captioning the image](https://yourserver.net/link-to-image.png)` would produce the text `!42` followed by a hyperlink to the image.
 - Are only digits and hyphens supported?
-Could you support alphabetical characters, say to give a figure a memorable name?
+Could you support alphabetical characters, say to give a figure a memorable `id` for fragment hyperlinks?